 The 1st of March is now commonly (although unofficially) being observed as Employee Appreciation Day by many companies across the world.
-This day has been specifically created to strengthen the bond between employer and employee.
+This day has been specially created to strengthen the bond between employer and employee.

-The intent behind these initiatives is to appreciate the contribution of employees and celebrate their achievements.
+Several companies celebrate this day in their ways which include flexible (shortened) working hours, organizing team lunch or potluck, outings, etc. The intent behind these initiatives is to appreciate the contribution of employees and celebrate their achievements.
 And the ultimate goal is to make them more passionate about their work.

-Transparent work culture:
+Transparent work culture

-HubSpot has been named the #1 company for employee happiness by Comparably owing to their commitment to flexibility, autonomy and transparency.
+HubSpot has been named the #1 company for employee happiness by Comparably owing to their commitment to flexibility, autonomy, and transparency.

-This goes to show that when you trust your employees and give them the autonomy to take the right decisions, they are more empowered and passionate about their roles.
+This achievement goes to show that when you trust your employees and give them the autonomy to make the right decisions, they are more empowered and passionate about their roles.
 Such employees are always inclined to do their best in every single responsibility they undertake, no matter how big or small it is.

-Frequent feedback and recognition:
+Frequent feedback and recognition

-When it comes to feedback and/or recognition, managers need to stop waiting for the right time.
+When it comes to feedback or recognition, managers need to stop waiting for the right time.
 Archaic processes such as the annual performance reviews involved employees getting feedback at the end of the year.
 By that time, it is mostly too late.

-Companies need to let go of traditional methods and introduce frequent feedback and recognition practice in the workplace at the earliest.
+Companies need to let go of traditional methods and introduce frequent feedback and recognition practices in the workplace at the earliest.
 This employee appreciation month sounds like a good time to bring in a practice that has proven to increase employee engagement by 69%!

 For employers, it helps them determine what new skills should employees develop that will enable them to achieve their future goals more effectively.
 For employees, it is a clear path to determine how they will advance in their current roles and what does the future hold for them.
 If it is aligned with their ambitions, they become more passionate about their work.
-If it is not, they can have a discussion with their managers and determine the best course of action.
+If it is not, they can discuss with their managers and determine the best course of action.

 While you focus on introducing initiatives essential for fueling passion in the workplace, make sure you do not miss out on the telltale signs of drooping work passion.